YouSuFe/Soccer-Arena-Legends/README.md

 ---

 ### 🗺️ Architecture Overview
-- **Player Controller**: Movement, physics, and input-driven rotation.
+- **Player Controller**: Rigidbody Movement, Rigidbody physics, and input-driven rotation.
 - **State Machine**: Handles all movement such as grounded, airborne, dashing, and landing states.
 - **Ability System**: ScriptableObject-driven definitions with cooldowns and effects.
 - **Camera System**: Cinemachine-based with a switch handler for FP/TP.